Singapore: Handling Financial Services Investigations

 The regulatory authorities in Singapore also work with other foreign regulatory bodies on initiatives.
 MAS is a signatory to the IOSCO Multilateral Memorandum of Understanding Concerning Consultation and Cooperation and the Exchange of Information, in connection with which MAS is empowered under the SFA to provide assistance to its foreign counterparts in foreign investigative and enforcement actions.
 For instance, under section 172(1) of the SFA, MAS may, in relation to a request by a foreign regulatory authority for assistance, transmit such information in its possession or order any party to furnish MAS with that information.
 MAS may also order any person to furnish such information directly to the foreign regulatory authority where there is an ongoing investigation or enforcement by the foreign authority.

 Conclusions and outlook

 The financial services industry is experiencing a period of unprecedented regulatory investigation from different agencies worldwide.
 To maintain its edge as a financial hub, the Singapore regulatory authorities have adopted a flexible, robust approach to financial investigations, balancing international cooperation between states and working more closely with foreign authorities to maintain a practical, solutions-oriented attitude toward enforcement and self-regulation.
-This balance should also shape the approach of all financial institutions undertaking internal and external regulatory investigations either wholly or partially in Singapore.
+This balance should also shape the approach of all FIs undertaking internal and external regulatory investigations, either wholly or partially in Singapore.